Blotch3D/Blotch3D/README.md

 Q: When I'm inside a sprite, I can't see it.\
 A: By default, Blotch3D draws only the outside of a sprite.
 Try doing a
 \"Graphics.GraphicsDevice.RasterizerState =
-RasterizerState.CullClockwise" in the BlSprite.PreDraw delegate, and set it back to CullCounterClockwise in the BlSprite.DrawCleanup delegate.
+RasterizerState.CullClockwise" (or set it to CullNone to see both the inside and outside) in the BlSprite.PreDraw delegate, and set it back to CullCounterClockwise in the BlSprite.DrawCleanup delegate.

 Q: I set a sprite's matrix so one of the dimensions has a scale of zero, but then the sprite becomes black.\